cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 ### Scene 2 : In the hotel room
 : Vinee and Doogie invited Jeanie and Wanda

-22. This spring doogie, we are lift off
+22. There's spring doogie, we have lift off
 The  -kit

 23. Yea, Jeannie is gonna be really impressed